cse110-fa22-group15/cse110-fa22-group15/specs/adrs/ADR-codingstyle.md

 ## Considered Options

-* Meaningful names for functions and variables (don't make variables name too long)
+* Meaningful names for functions and variables (don't make variables name too long) and use underscore to seperate words: submit_button, delete_button
 * Comments should explain clearly everything about a program
 * Dash (-) is used to separate multi-word names: ErrorByNight-project.md
 * Indentation